Khalifa160/Portfolio/README.md

 ## 📌 Overview

-This project aims to analyze shared bike trips in New York (CitiBike) to better understand user behavior based on geography, seasons, and weather conditions.
+📁 This project analyzes shared bike usage in New York City using CitiBike trip data, weather records, and ZIP code zones.
+It includes:

+- A BigQuery SQL query to prepare the dataset
+- A Tableau Public dashboard
+- Documentation and final stakeholder presentation
+- Key visualizations

+---

 ## 🎯 Dashboard Objectives